zheng0xd/JATIC-internal-docs/docs/program/applications.md

 The libraries and tools that the program are building are designed to be applicable across domains and missions that employ these types of AI algorithms.
 In particular, the primary mission use cases which we are focused on are:

+1. UAV imagery
 1. Satellite imagery
-1. UAV imagery
 1. Autonomous driving

 These do not preclude application to other tasks, but serve as the primary missions that guide our development.

 !!! info

     For each of the above missions, we work closely with DoD mission-owners to understand their requirements and integrate our products into their T&E workflows.

-    For each of the above, we also select a representative open-source dataset to serve as our target which we use within development and demonstrations.
+We also select a representative open-source dataset to serve as our target which we use within development and demonstrations.

 ## Rationale